“Beware of little expenses. A small leak will sink a great ship.”

 The AUM community won’t like these findings.
 Here’s what they’ll say and why they’ll be wrong.

 Why they’ll say it: It’s true.
 Occasionally one of them will catch lightning in a bottle and outperform the market.

 Why they’re wrong: Most of the time, as I’ve documented above, they won’t.
 When they don’t, the underperformance and the fee will create even more of an anchor.
 If I had modeled their actual historical performance compared to simply making them competitive with the market, the results would be even worse.
 This article puts them in a better light than most of them deserve, but that won’t stop them all from exhibiting a strong case of the Dunning-Kruger Effect and saying that the underperformance only happens to the other guys and that their knowledge of publicly available information will somehow make their secret sauce a little better.

 If it weren’t for us, they’d never invest!

-Why they’ll say it: They have an incentive to get as much of your money under their management as possible.
+Why they’ll say it: They have the incentive to get as much of your money under their money management as possible.
 Sometimes they’ll succeed in getting you to invest more than you would otherwise have invested.

 Why they’re wrong: They don’t have to charge you 1% Every.
 Single.
 Year.
 Until.
 You.
 Die. to have this impact.
 If you absolutely, positively have to have someone to manage your money for you (and there are some of you who do), then pay someone a flat fee every year instead.